 We are subject to the effects of inflation, deflation, and changing prices.
-In the first quarter of fiscal 2016, average prices paid for commodities and components we purchase were slightly lower compared to the average prices paid in the first quarter of fiscal 2015.
+In the first six months of fiscal 2016, average prices paid for commodities and components we purchase were slightly lower compared to the average prices paid for commodities and components in the first six months of fiscal 2015.
 We intend to continue to closely follow prices of commodities and components that affect our product lines, and we anticipate average prices paid for some commodities and components to be slightly lower for the remainder of fiscal 2016 as compared to fiscal 2015.
 Historically, we have mitigated, and we currently expect to continue to mitigate, commodity price increases, in part, by collaborating with suppliers, reviewing alternative sourcing options, substituting materials, engaging in internal cost reduction efforts, and increasing prices on some of our products, all as appropriate.